Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 Some Ethernet or WIFI dongles can be directly configured with the Brick Viewer.
 Supported dongles can be found in our shop (TODO Link).
-Other devices might have to be configured directly in the linux system and can't be configured with the Brick Viewer.
+Other devices might have to be configured directly in the Linux system and can't be configured with the Brick Viewer.

 The :ref:`Full image <red_brick_images>` supports a graphical user interface,